-This was a dish I made up on the spot one day, finding a few stray links of sausage and some leftover ricotta in my fridge, and some frozen peas at the bottom of the freezer, to serve as a condimento for pasta.
+This was a dish I made up on the spot one day, finding a few stray links of sausage and some leftover ricotta in my fridge, and some frozen peas at the bottom of the freezer, to serve as a condimento for some calamarata pasta I had in the pantry.
 The result was very good indeed–I thought I had stumbled on a new classic, until I check it out on internet and found that, yes, the dish, or something very much like it, already exists.
 The dish, rigatoni alle salsicce e ricotta, is from Molise, one of the less known regions of Italy, on the Adriatic coast, south of Abruzzo and north of Puglia.

 In any event, original or not, this recipe is a good illustration of the pasta’s versatility—you can pair just about anything with it, so it is the perfect way to use up odds and ends you might have on hand, the kind of dish that the Italians call svuotafrigo or ’empty the fridge’.
 In a dish like this, take the measurements given below as mere suggestions, to give you a sense of proportions—just use up as much or as little as you have on hand.

 - 500g (1 lb.) calamarata or other stubby pasta (see Notes)

 - 1/2 onion, finely chopped, or a slightly crushed garlic clove